COZMO Ensemble & the COZYMO Learning Group

 COZMO Ensemble

-Are you a proficient player?
+Are you a reasonably proficient player?
 Do you read music?
 Do you play mandolin, mandola, mandocello, classical guitar, bass guitar, double bass or electric bass at intermediate or higher level?
 Do you want to have fun playing in a mandolin ensemble and further develop your ensemble skills?
 Would you like to experience playing in a massed ‘Zupforchester’ drawn from Zupforchesters around Australia and New Zealand?* If so, the COZMO Ensemble may be for you.
 COZMO meets weekly for rehearsals during school term time.

 Prospective new ensemble members are invited to contact COZMO first, to arrange to come along to up to three of our rehearsals, initially to listen and/or to join in playing.
 Just introduce yourself to the Musical Director Col Bernau before each rehearsal starts, to let him know you’re there and what you’d like to do (listen or participate).
 Col will need to hear you playing in the ensemble on at least one of those three visits, to determine whether COZMO is the appropriate group for you, and you can use those three visits to decide whether you’d like to join.
 The MD may then invite you to join or you may indicate a wish to join.
-After you have completed and emailed a short application form to the Secretary, you’ll hear back from the MD within 7 days.
+After you have completed and emailed a short application form to the Secretary, you’ll hear back from the MD.
 Easy and fun!

 COZYMO Learning Group (Continuing level)